KukovecRok/Adversarial-image-perturbation-AlexNet-NiaPy-GARI/README.md

-# Making AlexNet CNN inefficient using NiaPy's evolutionary algorithms
+# Making AlexNet CNN inaccurate using NiaPy's evolutionary algorithms
 Predicting images from  ILSVRC dataset using AlexNet.
 Then recreating the correctly classified image(s) using NiaPy's evolutionary algorithms, trying to recreate it as similiar to original as possible, but only to the point, that AlexNet fails its prediction.

+## Learning phase
+**The algorithm recreates the whole original picture from scratch considering only the BenchMark function.** No compression or simplification of the image were used.
+I believe, this approach will lead us into the direction, where we can apply the procedure on **any image** of any size, that AlexNet recognizes in the first place.
+The future goal is to work on the AlexNet's native 224*224 resolution.

 ## Requirements
 * Python 3.6+